MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/general-teams-templates-in-the-admin-console.md

 ## Organize Help Desk

-Collaborate on documentation, policy, and processes that support your helpdesk.
+Collaborate on documentation, policy, and processes that support your help desk.
 Integrate your existing ticketing system or use our template to manage requests.

 > [!div class="mx-tdBreakAll"]
 > | Template type |TemplateId| Properties that come with this template |